Classof2020/classof2020.github.io/_class/_TEMPLATE.md

 	square photo, if you look flat that's probably because the picture isn't square.

-3. Fill out the above fields: name, photo, place, email, and profile.
+3. Fill out the above fields as per the instructions below:

-	- firstname/lastname: Your name as you want it displayed on the team page
+	- firstname/lastname: Your name as you want it displayed on the members page

 	- photo: Filename of the photo you just added to the /img/class/ directory.
-How about some creativity here?

 	- place: Where you've come from, this is important.
 We're looking forward to visiting your place soon or later, that's why.

-	- email: Your email address or leave it blank if you want to be a very secretive person.
-Never mind ;)
+	- email: Your email address or leave it blank if you don't want to share.

-	- phonenumber: Your phone number or you can leave it blank.
-We will verify your number once you make a pull request.
+	- phonenumber: 'Your', phone number.
+This field is optional too.

+	- website: If you've website, we provide backlink to your website. :D

 	- facebook: Your facebook url(like https://facebook.com/username).
-	Of course this is optional, it's all up to you.
+	It's all up to you if you wish to include or not.

 	- twitter: Your twitter url(like https://twitter.com/username).
 This is an
    	optional field.

-	- linkedin: Link to your LinkedIn profile.((optional))
+	- linkedin: Link to your LinkedIn profile.
+Optional!

-	- instagram: Link to your Instagram and this is not strict as well.((optionl))
+	- instagram: Link to your Instagram and this is not strict as well.
+Optional!

+	- github: Link to your GitHub Page.
+Of course, optional!

-	- memberid: In the future if we want to sort the names manually this can be the option.
-For now, it does not affect anything.
+	- memberid: In the future if we wish to manually sort the names, this could be a option.
+For now type in your favorite number.

 4. Delete all of this instructional text and replace it with a brief biography.
-	Every other person in the class is curious about 'you'. ;)

 5. Finally!
 Save the file, git commit, and git push!